Back to Incidents

 Permanent Fixes:

-• Implemented configuration management for MariaDB settings
+• Implemented configuration management for MariaDB settings in version control

-• Added post-upgrade validation procedures
+• Added post-upgrade validation procedures to verify custom configurations

-• Created automated configuration drift detection
+• Created automated configuration drift detection with alerting

 • Updated database upgrade procedures to preserve custom settings